The local quantization behavior of absolutely continuous probabilities: Introduction

 \section{Introduction}

-The theory of quantization of probability distributions has its origin in electrical engineering and image processing where it plays a decisive role in digitizing analog signals and compressing digital images (see Gray-Neuhoff~\cite{Gray}).
-More recently it has also found many applications in numerical integration (see, $e.g.$,~\cite{Cher},~\cite{CherOn},~\cite{Pages0},~\cite{Pages}) and mathematical finance (see,~$e.g.$,~\cite{PAPR} for a survey).
+The theory of quantization of probability distributions has its origin in electrical engineering and image processing where it plays a~decisive role in digitizing analog signals and compressing digital images (see Gray and Neuhoff~\cite{Gray}).
+More recently, it has also found many applications in numerical integration (see, e.g., \cite{Cher,CherOn,Pages0,Pages}) and mathematical finance (see, e.g.,~\cite{PAPR} for a~survey).

 Optimal (vector) quantization deals with the best approximation of an $\R^d$-valued random vector $X$ with probability distribution $P$ by $\R^d$-valued random vectors which attain only finitely many values.
-If $r > 0$ and $\!\int \|x\|^r\ dP < \infty$ and $n \!\in \N$ then the $n^{th}$-level $L^r(P)$-quantization error is defined to be
+If $r > 0$ and $ \int\|x\|^r \,dP < \infty$ and $n \in\N$, then the $n$th-level $L^r(P)$-quantization error is defined to be